Graph Metrics¶

 Optional parameters:

-directed(default false): Treat graph as directed
+directed(default false): Treat each edge as one-way instead of undirected

 Complete Example: Network Health Report¶